 1.6.
-Wherever a complaint indicates that a student's wellbeing or safety is at risk, the Academy is under a duty to report this immediately.
-Any action taken will be in accordance with the Academy's Safeguarding Policy (available on the website).
+Wherever a complaint indicates that a student's wellbeing or safety is at risk, the school is under a duty to report this immediately.
+Any action taken will be in accordance with the school's Safeguarding (Child Protection) Policy (available on the website).